bitpay/bitcore/examples.md

       // finally, send transaction to the bitcoin network conn.sendTx(tx);

-      // for now, the network will not respond in any case
+      // for now, the network won't respond in any case
       // (transaction accepted, transaction rejected)
       // in the future, we may listen to 'reject' message
       // see https://gist.github.com/gavinandresen/7079034